Lost home, fees for the dead - Australia banking inquiry hears testimony

 A media representative from CBA was unable to immediately respond to requests for comment.

 CBA executives also told the inquiry earlier this week that the lender was the worst offender among the big banks in misappropriating fees.

 Meanwhile, the country’s largest wealth manager, AMP Ltd (AMP.AX), has admitted it lied to the regulator to cover up charging thousands of customers for services they did provide.

+“We anticipate the entire board, including the Chairman Catherine Brenner, will step down in the near-term.
+We see their positions as untenable,” analysts at Bell Potter Securities said in a research note to clients.

+AMP has lost over A$1.2 billion in market value since the revelations came to light earlier this week.

 Financial Services Minister Kelly O’Dwyer has said that such widespread misconduct in the sector was “not acceptable” and the onus was on the financial companies to restore the trust of their customers.